robbymeals/street-signs/0-Intro.md

-I am sure this is common to learning in many areas, but it does seem that the people doing the thinking, writing and teaching at the intersections of math, computer science, machine learning, statistics, econometrics, operations research, finance and other math and data-heavy fields take special pleasure in needlessly tormenting the uninitiated with words.
+I am sure this is common to learning in many areas, but it does seem that the people doing the thinking, writing and teaching at the intersections of math, computer science, machine learning, statistics, econometrics, operations research, finance and other data-centric fields take special pleasure in needlessly tormenting the uninitiated with words.
 The goal herein is to attack some specific types of particularly insidious ["terminological inexactitude"](http://en.wikipedia.org/wiki/Terminological_inexactitude)